 Committee and Nominating, Governance and Compliance Committee are composed of independent Directors.
-The Nominating, Governance and Compliance Committee recommends to the Board candidates for nomination to the Management Development and Compensation Committee and candidates for appointment to the Audit Committee.
-The members of the Management Development and Compensation Committee are elected by the shareholders of the Company.
+The Nominating, Governance and Compliance Committee recommends to the Board candidates for appointment to the Management Development and Compensation Committee and candidates for appointment to the Audit Committee.
 The Board, after due consideration of the recommendation of the Nominating Governance and Compliance Committee, designates the chairs of the Audit Committee and the Management Development and Compensation Committee.
 The independent Directors as a group elect the members and the Chair of the Nominating, Governance and Compliance Committee.
 All Committees report on their activities to the Board.
 In addition, the Board may appoint a Joint Committee on Cybersecurity which shall be comprised of independent directors and report on its activities to the Board.